vasylenko/favscene-for-spotify/README.md

 - **Graceful failures** - Devices go offline; the app handles it smoothly
 - **Your data, your browser** - No tracking, no analytics, no sync (yet; but I have a plan to add cross-browser sync)

-## Status

-**Active development.
-Currently in MVP phase.**

 ## Requirements

-- Spotify Premium account (required for playback control - this is a Spotify API limitation)
+- Spotify Premium account (required for playback control — this is a Spotify API limitation)
 - Modern browser, desktop or mobile (Chrome, Firefox, Safari, Edge)

+## Built With

+Vue.js • TypeScript • Spotify Web API • Hosted on Cloudflare Workers